-Hong Kong’s bellwether for extravagant living — housing prices atop Victoria Peak — suffered a proper dinging after a residence in the tony Mount Nicholson development sold at a price whose discount alone would build a stately mansion almost anywhere else in the world.
+Hong Kong’s bellwether for extravagant living — housing prices Peak area — suffered a proper dinging after a residence in the tony Mount Nicholson development sold at a price whose discount alone would build a stately mansion almost anywhere else in the world.

 The 7,978-square-foot “House No. 16” in the development sold on Monday for just HK$721.88 million, or about $92 million.
 That works out to HK$90,484 per square foot, or 7.4 percent less than the HK$97,695 per square foot paid for its nearly identical neighbor, the 7,984-square-foot “House No. 17,” which sold for HK$780 million in April.

 The HK$58.12 million ($7.42 million) price difference represents almost the exact same amount American singer Britney Spears paid for a 13,265-square-foot Italianate Villa (with three-hole golf course, tennis court and swimming pool on 21 acres, or 8.5 hectares) in Thousand Oaks, California, in 2015.

 Mount Nicholson’s House No. 16 in the Jardine’s Lookout area also has a private swimming pool, in addition to a 5,163-square-foot garden, although the nearest golf course, in Deep Water Bay, is about six kilometres away.

 Price Drop in Line With HK Market

 Although the HK$58.12 million price haircut may seem steep, it was in line with the average percentile drop Hong Kong housing prices have seen over the last six months.